 Eight Cedar Waxwings – I forgot to bring the spare battery for my main camera and ran out of charge.
 So I switched my long lens to my IR modified body and kept shooting.

 So what’s the point of this post?
-I’ve been struggling lately with how I process my IR images.
-The work flow I’ve been using seems to result in too much contrast / clarity.
+I’ve struggled lately with how I process my IR images.
+The work flow I’ve used seems to result in too much contrast / clarity.
 I just felt that the results looked a bit “digital”.
-So I’ve been searching for new methods and I’ve found one that I like.
+So I’ve searched for new methods and I’ve found one that I like.
 I’ve used it on all these photos and I feel that they look much more “organic” and much less “digital”.
 What do you think?

 Five nest Cypress (five frame vertical panorama)

 Capture the RAW images with a modified micro 4/3 mirrorless camera.
 Aperture priority, mostly handheld (although I do occasionally use a tripod).

 Import into Lightroom to save the master files.
 Then decide which ones are worth processing and discard the seconds / rejects.